bernie-skipole/minilineplot/README.md

 *backcol* default "white" The background colour of the whole image

-xformat and yformat are strings describing how numbers are printed, for example the string ".2f" gives a number to two decimal places
+xformat and yformat are strings describing how numbers are printed, for example the string ".2f" gives a number to two decimal places.

+If chart text starts overlapping, either decrease font size, or increase the image size while keeping fontsize the same.

 Methods